sjgallagher2/PyWORDS/README.md

   * Take an arbitrary string (newlines allowed), eliminate unlikely words and punctuation, match each word, and return the dictionary entry
   * MatchFilter is a simple class of lists representing the declension, variant, frequency, conjugation, case, etc. By using the MatchFilter.check_dictline_word(DictlineEntry) method, filled in items will be matched exactly.
 This is a very powerful feature, and is very simple to use.
   * Used for converting large amounts of (preferably preprocessed) text into a dictionary, and a list of missed words.
+* `lookup.get_word_inflections(match,less=False)`
+  * Use a match (from `match_word`) to look up the possible inflections of a word.
+Returned as list of plain text.
+  * By default, inflections are printed in a form similar to `vocative singular neuter of third declension positive adjective cognominis -is -e`
+  * If `less`is True, the verb/noun/adj/etc information is not shown, as with `vocative singular neuter of cognominis -is -e`
+  * There may be some formatting issues, that's just me being lazy
+* find_example_sentences(text,word,word_filt,infl_filt)
+  * Search `text` for uses of the word `word` by breaking sentences up at periods
+  * This is one of my favorite methods, and with the filtering, it is a very powerful learning tool
+  * With some forms a Latin student may not be familiar with the grammar, e.g subjunctive or supine forms; the get_word_inflections() method can help here.
+  * This method is also an example of a quick and easy application of the infrastructure; many more possibilities are out there!

 There are all sorts of methods in `definitions.py`, and much infrastructure, which make the raw dictionary elements highly accessible.
 Implementing a function to e.g. write out noun declensions or verb conjugations would be straightforward, and running statistics and reviewing the dictionary and inflection entries is greatly simplified.
-If you're looking to e.g. find what a word ending corresponds to in terms of declension, conjugation, case, gender, etc, I suggest looking at the source and writing methods using the provided API.
-Otherwise, wait for an update an maybe I'll get around to covering your desired function.

 Some examples: